FactomProject/FactomDocs/Identity.md

 ### Coinbase Address

 When an identity desires to receive a reward from the protocol, they need to provide an address for any Factoids that they receive.
+This example registers a factoid address with all zeros as the private key.

 This Entry goes into the Root Factom Identity Chain.

+The message is a Factom Entry with several extIDs holding the various parts.
+The first part is a version binary string 0.
+The second is the ASCII string "Server Efficiency".
+The third is the root identity ChainID.
+Forth is the new efficiency being asserted.
+5th is the timestamp with an 8 byte epoch time.
+Next is the identity key preimage of the lowest level identity key (id1).
+7th is the signature of the serialized version, text, chainID, new factoid address, and the timestamp.

+[0 (version)] [Coinbase Address] [identity ChainID] [new factoid address] [timestamp] [identity key preimage] [signature of version through timestamp]

+[00] [436F696E626173652041646472657373] [888888d027c59579fc47a6fc6c4a5c0409c7c39bc38a86cb5fc0069978493762] [031cce24bcc43b596af105167de2c03603c20ada3314a7cfb47befcad4883e6f] [00000000495EAA80] [0125b0e7fd5e68b4dec40ca0cd2db66be84c02fe6404b696c396e3909079820f61] [e08f8c763b1512d05bb6a6cf503e884a24ea6b7af0d30df1dff30444a9b9ba2db20d40555afddfcd5e03f737afaa7be78b6129787d9a561417531d263eaabb04]